Michael Sonnenreich

-Michael Roy Sonnenreich ([zɔnənʁaɪç] saw-nen-reich; born May 5, 1938) is a lawyer, art collector, and a philanthropist who previously worked in technology, pharmaceutical, and global marketing.
-He is notable for co-creating the Controlled Substances Act while serving as the Executive Director of the Shafer Commission.
+Michael Roy Sonnenreich ([zɔnənʁaɪç] saw-nen-reich; born May 5, 1938) is an American lawyer, art collector, and a philanthropist who previously worked in technology, pharmaceutical, and global marketing.
+He is notable for co-creating the Controlled Substances Act while serving as the executive director of the Shafer Commission.

 Sonnenreich is the chairman of the board of Kikaku America International, President of The Fund to Conserve United States Diplomatic Treasures Abroad (a privately funded sub-division of the State Department), and Vice Chairman of PharMa International Corporation in Tokyo, Japan.
 He also served as a former adjunct professor of law at the University of Virginia, University of California, Los Angeles, and Southern Methodist University.

 Early life

 Childhood

 Sonnenreich was born on May 5, 1938, in Manhattan, New York.
 He is the son of late Emanuel Hirsch and Fay Rosenberg Sonnenreich.
 He attended Bronx High School of Science in the early 1950s.